dotnet/docs/docs/core/introduction.md

 ## .NET terminology

-To understand the .NET documentation, it can help to know how certain terms are used.
+To understand .NET documentation, it can help to know how the usage of some terms has changed over time.

 ### .NET Core and .NET 5